rsdoiel/antenna/socal_north.md

 ---

-## Judge to hear closing arguments in 'OC Snitch Scandal' 2.0
+## Judge hears closing arguments in 'OC Snitch Scandal' 2.0

 date: 2024-12-20, updated: 2024-12-20, from: The LAist